 Determined using the Kaplan-Meier method with PFS at important time points reported along with 95% two sided confidence intervals.

-Time frame: Progression-Free Survival (PFS) is defined as the duration of time from the start of treatment to the time of objective progression or death.
-[Time Frame: Up to 4 years]
+Time frame: PFS is the duration of time from the start of treatment to the time of objective progression or death whichever happens first up to 4 years.
+OS is the duration of time from the start of treatment to the time of death; assessed up to 4 years.

 Time frame: Up to 6 months